Waivers: The Habs have asked for Samuel Blais - Dose.ca

 The Québécois signed a contract with the Habs this summer… but was put on waivers at the end of practice camp because he didn't make the roster.
 He played eight games for the Leafs this season.

-Now we know where Blais will continue his career: the Habs have finally claimed him in the waivers.
+Now we know in which organization Blais will continue his career: the Habs have finally claimed the principal interested party in the waivers.

 This means a return to the organization that gave him a chance in recent months.
 And it's interesting… because the Canadiens could use a player like him right now.